Abidon-J-F/University-of-Greenwich-Projects/Y3/Project Management System/src/README.md

 # JVM Programming Languages

 Created a project management system using Kotlin as back-end and JAVA as front-end as a group project.

+### Contribution to this project:
+- Abidon Jude Fernandes
+- Sean Daley
+- Fredrick

+## Coursework Project Tasks
+Create a system to provide the following functionality:
+- Set up projects
+- Set up teams
+- Divide projects into tasks
+    -  Duration and sequence of tasks can be defined (a task can have none, one or more successor tasks)
+    -  Each task is assigned to particular team
+- Register task progress.
+Project progress can be tracked

 **Accomplishment:**
+1. Created a desktop application with a graphical user interface to enable project managers to set up projects, manage teams and record progress on tasks.
+2. Created a domain and entity classes in Kotlin that create an object-oriented structure and is integrated the Java GUI application.
+3. Created a persistence for the project, team, and task data, and saved the data in a CSV or ACCDB file.
+Then utilised Lambdas expressions to manage collections of data all in Kotlin and integrated into the Java GUI.
+4. Implemented an object-oriented component called the critical path which uses a longest path algorithm in Kotlin that calculates the duration and finishing date of a project using the longest path for (based on its critical path) when provided with a project object.
+5. Integrated the critical path component from Kotlin into the project management process in Java, so that when a project is edited, the critical path is automatically calculated and the duration and finishing date are updated.

 ### Welcome to our coursework, in the following classes you will find the following code in the following classes: